Articles of Incorporation and Rules

 (Vote Counting Observers)

-Article 15 Candidates may appoint vote counting observers from among those listed on the voter register.
+Article 15.
+Candidates may designate vote counting observers from among those listed on the voter register.

 2. Candidates cannot serve as vote-counting observers

-Article 16.
-When the number of candidates exceeds the fixed number of seats, the winner shall be determined by the following method from among those who receive a majority of valid votes.
+Article 16 If the number of candidates exceeds the number of seats, the winners will be determined from among those who have received a majority of the valid votes, by the following method:

 • If there are five or fewer faculty/staff union member candidates, the Directors will declare all of them elected.
 If there are six or more faculty/staff union member candidates, the Directors will declare the top five candidates with the most votes elected.
 In the event of a tie in votes, the winner will be determined by drawing lots